 Scroll up the Programs page and click the pencil icon associated with the current Wagner-Peyser application.

 The Wagner-Peyser intake page displays the Application Date and Registered Individual Date.
-WorkInTexas.com determines eligibility for Wagner-Peyser and JVSG during registration.
+WorkInTexas.com determines potential eligibility for Wagner-Peyser and JVSG during registration.
 Individuals who are eligible for JVSG will have the appropriate icons displayed on the General Information page.

 The Application Date and the Registered Individual Date must be the same as the Self-Service/Registered Individual Only date noted above.
-If WorkInTexas.com populates the wrong date in these fields, change the date to match the Self-Service/Registered Individual Only date found on the Wagner-Peyser application’s Activities/Enrollment/Service page.
+If WorkInTexas.com populates the wrong date in these fields, staff must change the date to match the Self-Service/Registered Individual Only date found on the Wagner-Peyser application’s Activities/Enrollment/Service page.

 Follow the page prompts through a review of the individual’s general and background information.
 Update or correct information as appropriate to ensure that the individual’s general and background information is accurate.